Legislation A Definition

 What areas are covered under these Regulations?

-The Safety, Health and Welfare at Work (General Application) Regulations 2007 contains 8 Parts and 10 Schedules, as follows:
+The Safety, Health and Welfare at Work (General Application) Regulations 2007 to 2020 contain the following parts:

 Part 2 - Workplace and Use of Work Equipment